ramanamuttana/Traefik-with-Postgres/README.md

 <strong><i>Note</i></strong> : Make sure docker is up and running .

-1) Pull the image from dockerhub:  ``docker pull traefik`` or particular version for Example:
+1) Pull the image from dockerhub:  ``docker pull traefik`` or a particular version , for Example:

        docker pull traefik:v3.0